Roy Mankovitz

 Roy Jack Mankovitz (1941–2011) was an American entrepreneur.
-Mankovitz worked as a rocket scientist, lawyer, inventor, entrepreneur nature-based illness prevention researcher, and author.
-He also described himself as a disruptive innovator.
+Mankovitz worked as a lawyer, inventor, entrepreneur, and author.

 Education

 Born in New York City, Mankovitz attended Brooklyn Technical High School before graduating with a degree in engineering science from Columbia University's School of Engineering and Applied Science.
 Mankovitz also graduated from the University of LaVerne College of Law with a Juris Doctor degree, was a member of the California and Federal Bar, and a licensed patent attorney.

 Engineering career

 Mankovitz joined Rocketdyne, then a division of North American Aviation, to design electrical control systems for rockets.
 He designed and developed engine control systems for Gemini and Apollo spacecraft and the Lunar Descent engine, developed digital solenoid valve drivers that enabled the control of large valves with a minimum of electrical power.

 A few years later, Mankovitz joined the Guidance and Control Division at Jet Propulsion Laboratory, where he authored computer programs and designed control systems for Mars landing vehicles and deep space probes.
 He advanced to become the division representative to the Advance Technical Studies Group and authored several NASA publications in the field.
 He also served as a consultant to the U.S. Air Force in the evaluation of Soviet spacecraft design.
 When he began his career in the field of rocket science, the traditional approach to modeling the behavior of spacecraft was to use analog computers as the tool of choice.
 He chose to replace the analog computer by emulating its behavior on a digital computer, and then proceeding from there.
-Some of the results of this disruptive behavior are listed under his various NASA publications.

-In 1968, Mankovitz took a position as director of engineering at a division of Teledyne which produced electromechanical relays, where he developed and patented the first commercially produced solid state relays.
-His entry into the commercial world of electronics was based on a bold statement he made to the president of the company that he could develop a relay that had no moving parts, and hence not wear out.
-Mankovitz was hired to do just that, and the result was the formation of a new industry that produced solid state relays and circuit breakers to replace the old versions in critical applications.
-He guided the development of the product line to a multimillion-dollar division, with Teledyne becoming a leader in the field of solid state relays.
+In 1968, Mankovitz took a position as director of engineering at a division of Teledyne, which produced electromechanical relays, where he developed and patented the first commercially produced solid state relays.
 Mankovitz was awarded several patents in the field.